 Role of Transfer RNA

 The t-RNA first recognizes the codons of mRNA with the help of the anticodon arm.
-The anticodon arm of t-RNA consists of three anticodons which then complementarily binds with the codons of the m-RNA.
-This complementary binding then activates the synthesis of an enzyme known as “Aminoacyl tRNA synthetase”.
-The synthetase enzyme will help in the binding of specific amino acid according to the codons that will code the particular amino acid.
+The anticodon arm of t-RNA consists of three anticodons, which then complementarily binds with the codons of the m-RNA.
+This complementary binding activates the synthesis of an enzyme known as “Aminoacyl tRNA synthetase”.
+The synthetase enzyme will help in the binding of specific amino acid according to the mRNA specific codons that will code the particular amino acid.

 The aminoacyl tRNA synthetase enzyme is different for each amino acids.
 When both amino acid and the t-RNA molecule attaches with the synthetase enzyme, it will promote both t-RNA and amino acid binding by utilizing an ATP molecule.
 Once the synthetase enzyme charges the t-RNA, it will load the amino acid and transfer it to the ribosome where the amino acid combines to build up of protein.